alexpovel/latex-cookbook/.devcontainer/image/README.md

   See [below](#historic-builds) for more options.
 - The `--rm` option removes the container after a successful run.
   This is generally desired since containers are not supposed to be stateful: once their process terminates, the container terminates, and it can be considered junk.
-- Providing a `--volume`, in this case [`tests/`](./tests/) in the current working directory, is required for the container to find files to work on.
+- Providing a `--volume`, in this case the current working directory aka pwd, is required for the container to find files to work on.
   It has to be *mounted* to a location *inside* the container.
   This has to be whatever the last `WORKDIR` instruction in the [Dockerfile](Dockerfile) is, e.g. `/tex`.